SunnykMoore/Project-Mars/README.md

 Type "python manage.py runserver"

 A link should be provided to lead you to the locally-hosted website.
+Admin username is ADMIN, password is tostadas (obviously this is going to be changed in the final product but thankfully this is just proof of concept)

 Something to help https://www.youtube.com/watch?v=F5mRW0jo-U4